wrogoz/ng_recruitment/README.md

 # Instalation and Start :
 1) go to ./app then npm install
-2) go to ./movies-service then a)npm install b)rename example.env to .env
+2) go to ./movies-service then: a)npm install b)rename example.env to .env

 3)in root folder:
                 a)JWT_SECRET=secret docker-compose-build
                 b)JWT_SECRET=secret docker-compose up